-The MO MFP has created a website for nursing home staff to enter MDS Section Q referrals online.
-The MO DSS developed and sent out a Provider Bulletin to nursing homes on MDS Section Q to remind nursing homes on the requirement for them to administer the MDS questionnaire to residents how to make an online Section Q referral.
 There continued to be steady rate in referrals from facilities based on Section Q for this period.
-Between July and December 2016, 111 persons were referred to MO MFP through Section Q and 19 of these individuals were then enrolled in the MFP program and transitioned to the community.
+Between July and December 2017, 138 persons were referred to MO MFP through Section Q and 17 of these individuals were then enrolled in the MFP program and transitioned to the community.
 It is expected that individuals identified through Section Q during this time period will likely show as enrolled in the program next reporting period, as actual transitions can take months to occur.
 As more individuals move out of nursing facilities due to MFP, people are becoming aware of the program and the Missouri MFP Project continues to receive more self-referrals regarding the program and possible eligibility.
-MO MFP is also receiving more contacts from family members regarding the program and what it might be able to do for their family members.
-The use of the MO MFP website and brochures will continue to be used for outreach.
+MO MFP is also receiving more contacts from family members regarding the program asking what it might be able to do for their family members.
+In the area of outreach and marketing, the MO MFP project continued to use its website and brochures for outreach.
+Videos on individual success stories continued to be used along with new TV spots promoting the program.
+Efforts have been made to reach out to gatekeepers like discharge planners and physicians/clinic staff to educate patients on community living options such as MO MFP.
+The project has also begun to work with MO HealthNet to increase social networking efforts to promote programs such as MO MFP.